ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 While this asymmetry cannot be avoided altogether, the method defined for the AS and the Client in {{sec-token-hash-input-c-as}} deliberately penalizes the case where the RS uses JWTs as access tokens.
 In such a case, the RS effectively neutralizes the attack described above, by computing and storing two token hashes associated with the same access token (see {{sec-token-hash-input-rs-jwt}}).

 Conversely, this design deliberately favors the case where the RS uses CWTs as access tokens, which is a preferable option for resource-constrained RSs as well as the default case in the ACE framework (see {{Section 3 of RFC9200}}).
-That is, if a RS uses CWTs as access tokens, then the RS is not exposed to the attack described above, and thus it safely computes and stores only one token hash per access token (see {{sec-token-hash-input-rs-cwt}}).
+That is, if an RS uses CWTs as access tokens, then the RS is not exposed to the attack described above, and thus it safely computes and stores only one token hash per access token (see {{sec-token-hash-input-rs-cwt}}).

 ## Additional Security Measures